 - Major field of study

-- Dates of attendance, enrollment status, and grade level
+- Dates student became enrolled/dis-enrolled in this school district, enrollment status, and grade level

 - Participation in officially recognized activities and sports